OpShin/.github/profile/README.md

 Dive right into the community discussions on [eopsins discussions page](https://github.com/ImperatorLang/eopsin/discussions).
 Share your ideas, post questions and become part of the community.

+You can also chat with other developers in the welcoming discord server hosted by TxPipe at https://discord.gg/2ETSZnQQH9

 ## ✨ Discover

 This Github organization references all core projects related to Eopsin.